Are you a bearded dragon owner who’s planning a vacation?

 Bearded dragons are hardy creatures.

-In the wild, they can survive for longer periods without food or drink.
+In the wild, they can survive for more extended periods without food or drink.

-Keep in mind when these reptiles are kept in captivity, they lose some of the resilience.
+Keep in mind when these reptiles are kept in captivity, they lose some of their resilience.

 But they can still last some time.